unguest/JavaCourse/README.md

 # JavaCourse
-All Java exercises from my Java masterclass
+All Java exercises from my Java masterclass.
+A folder, a project.
+I may post the problems themselves one day...